 Ikuko is the main vocalist of Clammbon, and she writes most of the lyrics.
 Her side projects include Ohana, a prolific solo career, and many guest vocal credits for other bands.
 She has also lent her voice and songwriting to TV commercials.

 In the film Tayu Tau, Fujieda Ken describes Ms. Ikuko as “aggression crossed with carelessness”.
 That seems about right; she brings spontaneity, honesty, and plenty of raw emotion to the band.
 Part of her charm comes from her self-aware childishness.
 She’s just as likely to play her old broken melodica as she is to play a Steinway.
-Her distinctive casual scrawl appears on lots of Clammbon merchandise, and she creates colorful drawings to hang on her keyboard at concerts.
+Her distinctive casual scrawl appears on lots of Clammbon merchandise.

 原田郁子; Hatching Haachiko-sensei; hatchi; 195 (i-ku-go); @ooo195ooo